Translations

 The photograph and caption are by Evgeniy Maloletka.

-Of those twenty-one photographs, with notations, that sixth one disturbed me the most.
-The death of the mother and her unborn child are, sadly, only one snapshot of the countless and ongoing tragedies.
+Of those twenty-one notated photographs, the sixth one disturbed me the most.
+The deaths of the mother and her unborn child are, sadly, only one snapshot of the countless and ongoing tragedies.

 Conclusion

-The first article of March 8, 2022, in the 2022 Slavic War topic section, of this website, concluded with my written prayer.
+The March 8, 2022, article was the first in the 2022 Slavic War topic section on this website.
+It concluded with my written prayer.

-This sixth article concludes with the same prayer, which has continued.
+This sixth article in that topic section concludes with the same prayer:

-My written prayer, now, is: “Dear Lord, by your provident grace, stop Vladimir Putin and the soldiers that are under his direction.
-Some of those soldiers do not want to do what they are doing, in the Ukraine.
+My written prayer now is, “Dear Lord, by your provident grace, stop Vladimir Putin and the soldiers that are under his direction.
+Some of those soldiers do not want to do what they are doing in Ukraine.
 Some do.
-Bring peace, by your grace, to the Ukraine.
-I have the will but not the power.
+Bring peace, by your grace, to Ukraine.
+I have the will, but not the power.
 You, Dear Lord, have the power.
 Please use your providential will.
 Through Jesus' name, I pray.
 Amen.”

 No comments: